-Under the Reciprocal Act, JRS calculates benefits using the salary on the last day of employment as a judge for membership dates prior to August 10, 2009.
-For membership dates on or after August 10, 2009 through December 31, 2010, JRS calculates benefits using the four highest consecutive years of salary within the last 10 years of service.
+Under the Reciprocal Act, JRS calculates benefits using an eight-year average salary subject to the annual salary maximums for judges whose membership date is after December 31, 2010.
 The reciprocal system involved calculates their share of the benefit based upon their formula.

-The reciprocal system's formula requires an average salary to calculate their share of the benefit.
-JRS will provide the reciprocal system with your service credit and earnings history as a judge.
-In addition, nonconcurrent credited service in a reciprocal system preceding your JRS service is considered in the graduated formula, which allows you to reach the higher formula sooner.
+The reciprocal system's formula may require an average salary to calculate their share of the benefit.
+JRS will provide the reciprocal system with the annual salary maximums (as determined by the Department of Insurance) to be used in the computation of benefits.